-The server ID (also referred to as enclosure ID) switch settings range from

-0 through 7.
-When connecting the DS4100 base storage server to DS4000 storage expansion enclosures, only the unique IDs ranging from 00 through 07 can be set.
+The server ID (also referred to as enclosure ID) switch settings range from 0 through 7.
+When connecting the DS4100 base storage server to DS4000 EXP100 storage expansion units, only the unique IDs ranging from 00 through 07 can be set.

-Attention: When connecting the DS4100 to DS4000 storage expansion enclosures, DO NOT use the tens digit (x10) when setting the enclosure IDs.
-Use only the ones digit (x1) setting to set unique DS4100 storage server IDs or storage expansion enclosure IDs.
+Attention: When connecting the DS4100 to DS4000 EXP100 storage expansion units, DO NOT use the tens digit (x10) setting.
+Use only the ones digit (x1) setting to set unique server IDs or enclosure IDs.
 For more information, see "Server ID (enclosure ID) settings" on page 33.